 Caroline and her husband have three children.
 When Caroline is not working, she is running around town for her children's baseball games, basketball games, and dance classes.

-Jennifer Jana is an attorney who has represented Fortune 100, Fortune 500, startup, small business, individual, and government agency clients.
-Her in-house, firm, and pro bono experience includes business, banking, real estate, employment, entertainment, intellectual property, and litigation matters.
-She also works with law students at Chapman University Dale E. Fowler School of Law and through the Coalition for Diversity in the Law.
-As a first-generation American, she has international experience and trained in Budapest, London, and Vienna.
+Jennifer Jana is an attorney who has represented Fortune 100, government agency, and startup clients.
+Her experience includes business, financial, employment, real estate, entertainment industry, intellectual property, and litigation matters.
+She also works with law students and attorneys on professional development at Chapman University Dale E. Fowler School of Law and through the Coalition for Diversity in the Law.
+As a first-generation American, she has a global perspective and trained in Budapest, London, and Vienna.

-Jennifer holds a bachelor’s in history cum laude from New York University and a juris doctor from Loyola Law School Los Angeles.
+Jennifer holds a bachelor’s in history cum laude from New York University and a juris doctor from Loyola Law School, Los Angeles.
 She is admitted to the State Bar of California, State Bar of Washington, and all four United States District Courts of California.
-She is a member of the American Bar Association, Beverly Hills Bar Association, Los Angeles County Bar Association, and Orange County Bar Association.
+She is a member of the American Bar Association, Beverly Hills Bar Association, and Los Angeles County Bar Association.

 Previous community partnerships include Habitat for Humanity, the International Campaign to Ban Landmines, Mission Hospital, and University of California Early Academic Outreach Program.